adityagupta1089/Bike-Rental-App/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/7eafcae08a876b764447/test_coverage)](https://codeclimate.com/github/adityagupta1089/Bike-Rental-App/test_coverage)

 ## Introduction
-This is the server componenet of an android application that is used for renting or leasing cycles.
+This is the server component of an application that is used for renting or leasing cycles.

 ## Requirements
 - [Maven](https://maven.apache.org/)